 The DW 01 Stool is available in a choice of Natural Teak, Black and Blue finishes:

 Related ProductsSee More

-Making the Derek Welsh Collection : A Look Behind the Scene
+Making of the Derek Welsh Collection: A Look Behind the Scenes

-The Derek Welsh Collection for Phantom Hands came together between Bangalore and Glasgow, in the midst of a world halted by COVID.
-A look at the journey behind its making.Read Essay
+The Derek Welsh Collection for Phantom Hands came together between Bangalore and Glasgow, in the midst of a world halted by COVID-19.
+A look at the journey behind its making.Read Journal

-Designer-Woodworker Derek Welsh on Practical Skills, Patience and Time - In Conversation
+In Conversation With Designer-Woodworker Derek Welsh: On Practical Skills, Patience and Time

-Having started as an apprentice at a small carpentry and joinery firm in Scotland, Derek Welsh has worked with wood for over twenty five years and stayed true to his craft training.Read Essay
+Having started as an apprentice at a small carpentry and joinery firm in Scotland, Derek Welsh has worked with wood for more than 25 years and stayed true to his craft training.Read Journal